stain/ro-crate-paper/manuscript.md

 Any particular IRI might appear as a contextual entity in one RO-Crate and as a data entity in another; their distinction lies in the fact that data entities can be considered to be _contained_ or captured by the RO-Crate, while contextual entities mainly _explain_ the RO-Crate and its entities.

-Figure \ref{fig:uml} shows a UML view of RO-Crate, highlighting the different types of data entities and contextual entities that can be aggregated and related.
+Figure {@fig:uml} shows a UML view of RO-Crate, highlighting the different types of data entities and contextual entities that can be aggregated and related.
 While an RO-Crate would usually contain one or more data entities (`hasPart`), it may also be a pure aggregation of contextual entities (`mentions`).

 \begin{figure}[t!]
     \centering